ibm-cloud-docs/containers/cs_storage_portworx.md

 PX-Backup is a Portworx proprietary backup solution that is compatible with any {{site.data.keyword.containerlong_notm}} cluster.
 You can use PX-Backup to back up and restore {{site.data.keyword.containerlong_notm}} resources, apps and data across multiple clusters.
 For more information on PX-Backup, see [Understanding PX-Backup](https://backup.docs.portworx.com/understand/){: external}.
 {: shortdesc}

+To back up the data in your persistent volumes, you must have a storage class that supports snapshots in your cluster.
+Clusters with Portworx Enterprise have storage classes available that support snapshots by default.
+However, for clusters that do not have Portworx Enterprise, you must have a storage classes with snapshot support to back up your persistent volume data.
+The {{site.data.keyword.block_storage_is_short}} driver, {{site.data.keyword.blockstorageshort}} driver, and the {{site.data.keyword.filestorage_short}} driver do not have storage classes that support snapshots.
+If you have workloads that use these drivers, you can use PX-Backup to back up your apps, but not the data in the persistent volumes.
+For more information see [Backing up and restoring cluster data with PX-Backup](#px-backup-and-restore).
+{: important}

 ### Installing PX-Backup on an {{site.data.keyword.containerlong_notm}} cluster
 {: #px-backup-install}